woodpecker-ci/woodpecker/docs/src/pages/migrations.md

 - Removed old API routes: `registry/` -> `registries`, `/authorize/token`
 - Replaced `registry` command with `repo registry` in cli
 - Deprecated `secrets`, use `environment` with `from_secret`
+- Empty string environment variables are not set

 ## Admin migrations